Skip to main content

 }

-1. The terraform block at the top uses the Gruntwork sqs module from package-messaging.
+1. The terraform block at the top references the Gruntwork sqs module from the package-messaging repository.

-2. The include block includes the configuration from the parent directories.
-This is how the remote backend block from the root terragrunt.hcl is included.
+2. The include block integrates the configuration from parent directories, including the remote backend block defined in the root terragrunt.hcl file.

-3. The locals block reads the values from common.hcl in the root of the hierarchy, making them available for local reference.
+3. The locals block retrieves values from the common.hcl file located at the root of the hierarchy, making those values accessible for local reference within the configuration.

-4. Finally, the generate block creates a file called terragrunt.auto.tfvars.
-Like the backend.tf file, this file will be generated alongside the rest of the *.tf files that Terragrunt downloads from the sqs module, making those inputs available for TFC to read when running terraform commands in the remote executor.
+4. Lastly, the generate block creates a terragrunt.auto.tfvars file.
+This file, like the dynamically generated backend.tf file, is placed alongside the other *.tf files fetched by Terragrunt from the sqs module.
+It ensures that the necessary inputs are available for Terraform Cloud (TFC) to read during the execution of terraform commands in the remote executor.

-Any of the inputs needed by the module must be included in the generated tfvars file.
-In the configuration above, only the name variable is specified.
-Most modules will need more configuration.
+Including all required inputs for the module in the generated tfvars file is essential.
+In the example provided, only the name variable is included.
+Most modules, however, will require additional configuration inputs.

 Running Terragrunt